 – Smell the honey immediately after opening the lid

-Another small technique which I use personally is to smell the honey immediately after opening the lid.
-Natural honey has a smell which gives a hint of the source of flowers.
-Whereas the fake honey usually has a plain sugary smell unless some honey flavour is added.
+Another small technique that I use personally is to smell the honey immediately after opening the lid.
+Natural honey has a smell that gives a hint of the source of flowers.
+Whereas fake honey usually has a plain sugary smell unless some honey flavour is added.
 Of course, a little experience may help, but as the different area honey has a distinct aroma, you need to be familiar with each area’s honey.
+These tricks are essential steps of how to check if honey is pure.

 – Never reject Crystallised Honey

-One more thing to keep in mind that, Crystallisation of honey is a natural phenomenon.
+One more thing to keep in mind is that the Crystallisation of honey is a natural phenomenon.

 People assume crystallised honey as fake or adulterated.